Gmail Labels: The easiest guide for 2023

 James has seven years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.

 Smart communication lies at the core of every successful business.
-We exchange a lot of information with email, but how exactly can you optimize this process and maximize the benefits in each message?
+We exchange a lot of information with email, but how exactly can you optimize this process and maximize the benefits of each message?

 Learning as much as possible about your recipient is one of the best ways to do it.